-- Grantees will provide a copy of relevant policies and procedures that will govern the quality control inspection process in accordance with WPN 22-4, Section 2 and outline disciplinary actions for inadequate inspection practices.
-This should include a description of how the inspector is related to the work being done on the home (i.e., did they also complete the energy audit or are they an independent third-party?) as well as the percentage of homes that will be included in the Grantee monitoring process. - Grantees will provide copies of the monitoring inspection forms that will be used by Grantee monitors to ensure that work is completed in accordance with the work quality requirements outlined in WPN 22-4, Section 1.
+- Grantees will provide a copy of relevant policies and procedures that will govern the quality control inspection process in accordance with WPN 22-4, Section 2 including how the final inspection must assess the energy audit that confirms the accuracy of the field site data collection, energy audit software inputs, and that measures called for on the work order were appropriate and in accordance with the Grantee's energy audit procedures and protocols approved by DOE and outline disciplinary actions for inadequate inspection practices.
+This should include a description of how the inspector is related to the work being done on the home (i.e., did they also complete the energy audit or are they an independent third-party?) as well as the percentage of homes that will be included in the Grantee monitoring process. - Grantees will provide copies of the monitoring inspection forms that will be used by Grantee monitors to ensure that work is completed in accordance with the work quality requirements outlined in Weatherization Program Notice 22-4: Quality Work Plan Requirement Update.